img 6758 1

 Repair

 This part was straightforward.
-I remade the eroded relay joint by removing solder mask from adjacent copper to allow for a really large soldered area, making a really nice, big joint.
+I remade the eroded relay joint by removing solder mask from adjacent copper to allow for a really large soldered area, making a nice, big joint.
 Then I refurbished the relay by opening it and cleaning the contacts.
 The new joint is electrically and thermally very sound, so this fault won’t occur again.

 img 6748